Navigating Your Notice Period: A Step-by-Step Guide

 The Do's and Don'ts of serving notice period

-Here are the top 10 mistakes that should be avoided when you put in your papers:
+Here are the top 10 mistakes that should be avoided on how to serve notice period:

 1. Not Providing Sufficient Notice

-Do not make the mistake of taking your employer for granted and not providing sufficient notice period.
-Based on company policies, you are legally bound to serve the pre-accepted notice period.
+Do not make the mistake of taking your employer for granted by not providing a sufficient notice period.
+According to company policies, you are legally bound to serve the agreed-upon notice period.

 2. Failing to Clarify Your Obligations

-Make sure to discuss and clarify your contractual obligations to the company.
-Talk to your boss about the formalities you must complete before the last working day.
-Ensure that you are on the same page as your employer to get a clear picture of what is expected from you.
+Make sure to discuss and clarify your contractual obligations to the company when serving notice period.
+Talk to your boss about the formalities you must complete before your last working day.
+Ensure you and your employer are on the same page to get a clear picture of what is expected from you during the notice period.

 3. Not Following Proper Protocol

-When you submit your resignation, know your contract inside out.
-Follow proper protocols to the T to make your change more manageable.
-Take your time to understand all the post-termination protocols for a smooth process.
+When serving notice period, make sure you know your contract inside out.
+Follow proper protocols meticulously to make your transition smoother.
+Take the time to understand all post-termination procedures for a seamless process.

 4. Neglecting Your Work Responsibilities